apache/airavata/modules/cloud/MarathonIntegration/src/README.txt

 #Run command
 ## TODO: add the command to run and test the code

-## Add sample output that shows the Aurora code working
+## Add sample output that shows the Marathon code working